 The cornerstone upon which we build our lives is the gospel of the Lord Jesus Christ.
 Saving faith starts there.
 For this reason, we always begin the discipling process by sharing the gospel narratives found in Phase One.
 As a side note: if you have seven weeks to introduce the gospel, The Good News for You by Charles Brock is an excellent tool.
 Not only is it available in many languages, but also it cost only $1.00!
 It is widely used to saturate entire countries.
 You can order it at www.churchgrowthinternational.com.

 Upon entering a new town, Jesus and Paul would go into the synagogue first.
 So, when sharing the gospel and looking for someone to disciple, the church is a good place to start.
 You may be wondering why we start there.
 First, we are following Jesus’ pattern.
 Second, just because someone is religious, or a member of a church does not mean that they are saved (Matthew 13:36-42).
-See the lesson titled Perishing in the Pew).
+See the lesson titled Perishing in the Pew.
 Furthermore, you can’t assume that anyone has heard the true gospel.
 Hence, the lesson in this book from 1 Corinthians 11:1-4 titled Promised to One Husband.
-The last lesson in Phase One is a tool for spiritual examination -- “Signs of Life.”
-The purpose is to gain confirmation and assurance that we have been born again.
+Signs of Life, the last lesson in Phase One, is a tool for spiritual examination.
+The purpose of this lesson is to gain confirmation and assurance that we have been born again.

-Believers need to consistently hear the gospel message.
+Believers need to be reminded of the gospel.
 Lost people must hear the gospel to be saved (Romans 1:16).
 And, those who are saved, need to be sharing the gospel with the lost (Psalm 68:11).
 The gospel stories in Phase One are intended to do just that.
 Below are the three main goals and lessons contained in Phase One.

 The Main Goals for Phase One: